Choosing the Right Massage Oil for Your Treatment Table

 Encore PVC has EzyClean coating.
 You can use bleach on it safely.
 Great for busy clinics.

 Ultimate PVC is extra tough.
 Feels like leather.
-Best for high-use practices.
+Also great for busy clinics.

 Store Oils Properly